open-power-host-os/infrastructure/README.md

 of the slave in IP_ADDRESS job parameter.
 The other job parameters values do not need to be modified.
 You should have already executed the Jenkins slave playbook(s) on those slaves.

+##### Create BVT slave in Jenkins web UI

+The Build Verification Tests (BVT) use [Avocado](https://avocado-framework.github.io/) to execute tests on virtual machines.
+The tests require passwordless access to sudo, so it is recommended that a separate machine is used forthat purpose.
+It may be a virtual machine, the tests will then run in a nested virtualized guest.

+To create the slave node from the Jenkins UI, follow the same instructions above, setting the IP_ADDRESS and, additionally, changing the NODE_LABEL to "bvt_slave_label".

 #### Create builds jobs